vicescandon/eating_disorders_paper/README.md

 <h1> Working Paper: "What is the effect of the internet on eating disorder behaviors among Mexican youth?" </h1>

 <h2>Description</h2>
 Applied economics working paper, previously thesis to obtain bachelor's economics degree.
 Advised by Dr. Francisco Cabrebra-Hernádez.
-Abstract attached as an image and scripts as files.
+Abstract attached as an image.

 Scripts from cleaning data available upon request.
 <br />